Mich-b/websec-ModernACREST/Readme.md

 * Movieswebapp (SAML SP - OIDC RP) runs on http://movieswebapp:8081
 * Identityserver (OP) runs on http://identityserver:8080
 * Shibboleth (SAML IdP) runs on http://shibbolethidp:8090
+* Single page javascript app (OIDC RP) runs on http://singlepageapp:8082
+* Product API (OAuth2 resource server) runs on http://productapi:8083

 You typically want to go to the movieswebapp to start.
+However, this is limited to authentication since we do not call an external API.
+That's why the singlepageapp was added, which provides a nice example of how to call a REST API.

 ## Prerequisites